0x4447/0x4447_product_secure301/README.md

 # Secure301

 The secure301 stack is a simple solution to an annoying problem - it allows you to have HTTPS redirects with a 301 message.
-To achieve this the stack utilizes the API Gateway service and one basic Lambda to allow the redirect.
+To achieve this the stack utilizes the API Gateway.

 When deploying the stack you have to only manually make a SSL Certificate using the AWS Certificate Manager service, provide all the details in the deployment phase, and you'll get a working redirect.